drosca/event-ticket/README.md

 ### Build files

-* single run: `npm run build`
 * build files and watch: `npm start`

 ### Frontend

-For frontend i have used `bootstrap` library.
+For frontend I have used `bootstrap` library.
 Bootstrap is an open source toolkit for developing with `HTML, CSS, and JS`.

 ### Styles

-For styles i have used `sass` preprocessor.
+For styles I have used `sass` preprocessor.
 Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 ### Application